lunabryan1214/cse15l-lab-reports/LabReport5.md

 *The file & directory structure needed*

-- partitioner
+- Directory: src

+Files
   - Partitioner.java
   - QuickSort.java
   - PartitionerTest.java
   - Tester.sh

-*Partitioner.java: Contains the implementation of the partitionMiddlePivot method and the swap helper method.
+* Partitioner.java: Contains the implementation of the partitionMiddlePivot method and the swap helper method.
-QuickSort.java: Contains the implementation of the quickSort method.
+* QuickSort.java: Contains the implementation of the quickSort method.
-PartitionerTest.java: Contains the test cases for the quickSort method using assertArrayEquals.
+* PartitionerTest.java: Contains the test cases for the quickSort method using assertArrayEquals.
-Tester.sh: A Bash script that compiles the Java files, checks if the compilation was successful, and runs the PartitionerTest class.*
+* Tester.sh: A Bash script that compiles the Java files, checks if the compilation was successful, and runs the PartitionerTest class.

 ## Bash Script
 ```